Lilium lancifolium

 Lilium lancifolium (syn.
 L. tigrinum) is an Asian species of lily, native to China, Japan, Korea, and the Russian Far East.
 It is widely planted as an ornamental because of its showy orange-and-black flowers, and sporadically occurs as a garden escapee in North America, particularly the eastern United States including New England, and has made incursions into some southern states such as Georgia.

 It has the English name tiger lily, but that name has been applied to other species as well.

 Description

 Like other true lilies, the flowers are borne on upright stems that are 80–200 cm tall and bear lanceolate leaves 6–10 cm long and 1–2 cm broad.
 L. lancifolium produces aerial bulblets, known as bulbils, in the leaf axils.
 These bulbils are uncommon in Lilium species and they produce new plants that are clones of the original plant.

 The flowers are odorless.
 Each lasts a few days and if pollinated produce capsules with many thin seeds.

+Extrafloral nectaries on the species were first noted by Zimmerman 1932.